tkx666/pravega-connectors/documentations/develop-guide.md

 1. implements config()

-This method is used to parse and validate the configuration for the task.
+This method can parse and validate the configuration for the task.
 You can create a Config instance and add the expected configuration parameter to the instance.
 The methed should return the instance for the framework to validate.
 For example
 ```java
 private static final Config config = new Config().add(SERVER_SERVERS_CONFIG, Config.Type.STRING, "localhost:9092", new Config.NonEmptyStringValidator())
         .add(KEY_DESERIALIZER_CONFIG, Config.Type.STRING, "org.apache.kafka.common.serialization.StringDeserializer", new Config.NonEmptyStringValidator())